Cuisine of Quebec: Poutine variants

-Poutine is arguably the most famous Québécois dish.
-The classic poutine is composed of fresh French fries and fresh cheese curds topped with hot brown gravy in a shallow bowl.
+The classic Poutine is composed of fresh French fries and fresh cheese curds topped with hot brown gravy in a shallow bowl.
 The cheese curds are usually at room temperature to prevent them from melting and losing their elasticity or "squeakiness".
 Poutine emerged in the Centre-du-Québec area in the late 1950s.
 Its precise origins are uncertain as there are several cities and towns claiming to have invented the dish.

 For many years, it was perceived negatively by English Canadians and mocked in English Canada.
 It was even used by some to stigmatize Québec society.
 But, it later became celebrated as a symbol of Québécois culture and the province of Québec.
 It has long been associated with Québec cuisine, and its rise in prominence has led to its popularity in the rest of Canada, in the northern United States, and internationally.
 Poutine has been called "Canada's national dish" though many believe this is cultural appropriation of Québécois and Québec's national identity, especially since Canada has mocked Québec for it, in the not-so-distant past.

 Because variants on the classic poutine have become widespread, many now consider poutine to be a dish class of its own.
-Some of the most commonly seen variants include chicken poutine (chicken is added), hot dog poutine (hot dog is added), pulled pork poutine (pulled pork is added), smoked meat poutine (Montréal smoked meat is added), galvaude poutine (adds peas and turkey, and is associated with maritime Québec), all-dressed poutine (adds ingredients to imitate an all-dressed pizza), "Italian" poutine (which replaces gravy with bolognese sauce), and lobster poutine (lobster is added and gravy is substituted).
+Some of the most commonly seen variants include: chicken poutine (chicken is added), hot dog poutine (hot dog is added), pulled pork poutine (pulled pork is added), smoked meat poutine (Montréal smoked meat is added), galvaude poutine (adds peas and turkey, and is associated with maritime Québec), all-dressed poutine (adds ingredients to imitate an all-dressed pizza), "Italian" poutine (which replaces gravy with bolognese sauce), and lobster poutine (lobster is added and gravy is substituted).
 Menus who list variants on the classic poutine can vary wildly between restaurants.
 Establishments who specialise in poutines usually offer many variants and are called poutineries.